History buffs, Titanic movie fans, and kids alike will revel in strolling through the experience-packed Titanic Museum in Branson Missouri.

 - Find your balance along sloping decks that replicate the steep angle of the ship as it began to plummet into the icy sea

-- Touch an iceberg and chilling 28-degree water for a new understanding of the tragic event
+- Touch a growing iceberg and chilling 28-degree water for a new understanding of the tragic event

 Just like James Cameron when he was directing the famous Titanic film, the museum creators didn’t overlook a single, seemingly insignificant detail.
-Even the tickets, called boarding passes, are part of the experience.
+Even the tickets at Titanic Branson Missouri called boarding passes are part of the experience.

 Each boarding pass has the name of one of the actual passengers and crew members aboard the ship.
 In addition, children receive the name of a real child that was on the Titanic.